cabforum/netsec/docs/NSR.md

 **Physically Secure Environment**:  A controlled and protected physical space consisting minimally of a physical environment which is:

 1. protected by security controls which address the topics outlined in [section 4.5.1 of RFC 3647](https://datatracker.ietf.org/doc/html/rfc3647#section-4.5.1); and
-2. designed, built, and maintained in accordance with Risk Assessments conducted by the CA.
+2. operated in accordance with Risk Assessments conducted by the CA.

 **Principle of Least Privilege**: The principle that users, devices, and software should only have the minimum necessary access and privileges to complete their functions.